Typeform/js-api-client/README.md

 #### `workspaces.update({ id, data })`

-- Update a workspace.information for the given ID
+- Update a workspace.
 - `id`: Unique ID for the workspace.
-- `data`: operation to perform that is wanted.
+- `data`: Patch operation to perform in an array structure.
 See more details in [the documentation](https://developer.typeform.com/create/reference/update-workspace/)

 ### Responses